 If you aren’t already a relatively good listener, this post is not for you.
-You’ll be better off starting with the basics and coming back to this once you’re truly good at hearing, actively listening, checking for understanding, and caring about what the speaker says.
+You’ll be better off starting with the basics and coming back to this once you’re truly good at active listening and effective listening—hearing, checking for understanding, and caring about what the speaker says.

 But if this list of good-listener traits describes you perfectly, then you’re already more advanced, and this next step (a quantum step) is going to fascinate you.